 Figure: Administration - CSA Processing

 The collectors and the data to be extracted is controlled by templates.
 These templates are related to an application (CCDB or EWA), have a Description and a SCI ID which identifies a single template.
 It is possible to ‘Create', ‘Display' and ‘Delete' a template and to write the definition to a ‘Transport' request.
 The template definition is described via XML which is visible in a dialog, if ‘Display' is clicked.
-The template management is reserved for SAP experts.
+Store Customizing application which is opened, if ‘Template Configuration' is clicked, offers to ‘Create' and ‘Edit' rules for the data collection.
+This defines the restrictions or rules that identify the data that is supposed to get collected for the config store to which the customizing is assigned.
+Customizing is possible only for small number of config stores.

 Templates control the extraction and storage of data: